 It got us to thinking about all the things we do together as a couple and with the kids.
 Like those tasks that are finished so much faster and are physically and mentally easier, because we do them as a team.

 None of us is as smart as all of us together!

-Check out these examples where Teamwork helps to make the load lighter:
+Check out these examples where Family Teamwork can help to lighten the load:

 Teamwork with Pots and Pans